JuanValencia/Unstable-Magick/Unstable Magick.md

+# World
+You would think that our story starts in the capital city of A'Ethel on the ancient continent of Keyzun.
+The great font-stones are creating an opportunity for new industry and alongside them, opportunities for the --- less savory.
+Enchanters and Artificers are driving this new economy.
+Those who make a living through magic are being drawn by the hundreds.
+Some have called this the dawn of a new age.
+There are rumors of course --- but they're just rumors --- of an extensive underground being built where less savory crafts are practiced in the shadows.

+But that's not where our story starts, because you see, the font-stones --- they did not work like we thought.
+Roll initiative.

+It's a normal day for you, what are you doing?

 # News

 "Our world has been marching toward the dawn of a new age!
 With the advancement of advanced dweomercraft, we have been able to create magical constructions never thought possible by our ancestors.
 In the areas of transportation, medicine, and even entertainment, our artifacts are making magic more commonplace and more useful.
 In these later times, the great archmage Alara has created the font-stones --- great gemstones that pull magick from the surrounding ether to store it for later use.
 Artifacts that are paired with these stones need no charging and can be used by the meanest peasant.
 Imagine, a farmer with a wand that can cure their livestock and never needs refilling.
 Indeed, these are great times!"

 ~From a recent copy of _Kindom Times_